JeremiasMeister/enigma-3d/README.md

 - Material, Shader, Shape, Object Abstractions
 - PBR Shading
 - Texturing, Normals and Vertex Colors
+- up to 4 point lights per object
-- one Point Light and one Ambient Light
+- one ambient light
 - a Camera
 - a simple Event system to inject functions and Keyboard presses into the event loop.
 Atm events get processed one by one in sequence
 - a simple Update system to inject functions into the update loop.
 Atm, the functions get processes one by one in sequence
 - Screen to World positions including a selection system
 - Postprocessing
+- Skybox and Sky reflections

 the API is quite straight forward and easy to use, see the example below